Table of Contents

-Tongues in the Bible mean “languages.”
+Speaking in tongues in the Scriptures mean “languages.”
 God gives all the gifts of the Spirit for a practical need.
 So, what was the need for the gift of tongues?
 The answer is to evangelize.
 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).

-There are only three actual examples of speaking in tongues that are recorded in the Bible (Acts chapters 2, 10, and 19).
-Let’s examine them carefully to determine the purpose of this gift:
+There are only three actual examples of speaking in tongues that are recorded in the Bible (Acts chapters 2, 10, and 19):

 Why did the Lord wait until Pentecost to bestow this gift?
 Acts 2:5-11 tells us: “And there were dwelling at Jerusalem Jews, devout men, out of every nation under heaven.
 Now when this was noised abroad, the multitude came together, and were confounded, because that every man heard them speak in his own language.
 And they were all amazed and marvelled, saying one to another, Behold, are not all these which speak Galilaeans?
 And how hear we every man in our own tongue, wherein we were born? … We do hear them speak in our tongues the wonderful works of God.”